SahilApte/Password-Gen/README.md

-# Password-Gen
+# Password-Generator
-A simple Password Generator written in python.
+A simple Password Generator written in python 3

-### Modules :
+### Modules Used :

-String

-Random
+No external installation required it's all built-in

+1)String
+2)Random

 ## Note
-If you have any problems please raise an issue.
+If you any problems/suggestions your free to raise pr. or  if you don't have the code but have any idea/suggestions just leave a comment under my code I'll try my best to implement it.